PeterNaydenov/visual-controller-for-svelte3/readme.md

 # Visual Controller for Svelte

+*NOTE: Version 2.0.2 works with `Svelte 4`.
+Product is not changed, just the dependency.
+If you need version 3 of Svelte, use version 2.0.1 of this library.*

 Tool for building a micro-frontends(MFE) based on Svelte components - Start multiple Svelte applications in the same HTML page and control them.

 Install visual controller: